-Where a local authority is satisfied that an applicant is threatened with homelessness and eligible, it must take reasonable steps to help the applicant secure that accommodation does not cease to be available for their occupation.
+Where a local authority is satisfied that an applicant is threatened with homelessness and eligible, it must help the applicant secure that accommodation does not cease to be available for their occupation.

-Where a local authority is satisfied that an applicant is homeless and eligible, it must take reasonable steps to help the applicant secure that accommodation becomes available for at least six months
+Where a local authority is satisfied that an applicant is homeless and eligible, it must help the applicant secure that accommodation becomes available for at least six months.